shan18/EVA4-Phase-2/README.md

 ## Face Alignment and Face Swap

 Using dlib to build a face alignment and a face swap model and deploying it on AWS Lambda.
 To see the code go [here](03%20-%20Face%20Recognition%20Part%201).

+## Face Recognition

+Using InceptionResnet to train a face recognition model using transfer learning and deploying it on AWS Lambda.
+To see the code go [here](04%20-%20Face%20Recognition%20Part%202).